eleonorehalvarsson/mastodonc.github.com/_posts/2017-07-24-data-science-internshp.md

 and loading it into our platform.

-You will work day-to-day with the software development team, business team, and other data scientists who you will collaborate with to design and implement solutions both within Witan and in other projects.
+You will work day-to-day with the software development team, business team, and our data science consulting team, who you will collaborate with to design and implement solutions both within Witan and in other projects.